DibboBhai/Robo_Racer_Robot/README.md

 - The Motor directions were not correct and motors were not firm in their position
 - The bot had difficulty in climbing slopes

+# Future Improvements

+There are many inprovements to be done in the bot
+- Using good equipments for building bot.
+- Reduction of weight
+- Writing a polynomial function of mapping so that we have more control on the bot and can switch back to linear according to need
+- More power from battery

 # Conclusion

 The project was mostly successful.
 In this project we learn how the receiver and transmitter works and how wireless transmission of Radiowaves occur.
-And we learnt about functions like mapping and pulseIn
+And we learnt about functions like mapping and pulseIn.
+This project overall teaches us of basic wireless transmission of signals and this ignites our mind to do more projects on transmitter and receiver.

+# Members0

+- Dr. Subhankar Mishra (Faculty incharge of RoboTech Club) - Guidance for the Project
+- Girija Shankar Ray (President of Robotech Club) - Mentor of Whole Project, Bug Fixing
+- Sanat Kumar Behera (senior) - Mentor of Mechanical
+- Karan Kumar Sahoo (senior) - Mentor of Coding
+- Rikan Mahakur (Captain) - Mechanical work for project
+- Bratanu Saha - Calibration work for project
+- Mayukh Ghosh - Wiring and ciruciting work for project
+- Arya Niyogi - Body Designing work for project
+- Dadhichi Das - Coding work for project

+  # Jai Maa Kali